kshetline/tubular_browser-check/README.md

 npm i -D @tubular/browser-check
 ```

-Since this code is meant as a pre-check process, not a bundled part of a web application itself, it makes the most sense to install it under `devDependencies`, not `dependencies`, then copy either `browser-check.js` or `browser-check.min.js` from `node_modules` as part of your build process.
-For example, here is how I’m using the script in an Angular project, as seen in a snippet from my `angular.json`:
+Since this code is meant to run as a pre-check process, and not to be a bundled part of a web application itself, it makes the most sense to install it under `devDependencies`, not `dependencies`, then copy either `browser-check.js` or `browser-check.min.js` from `node_modules` as part of your build process.
+For example, here is how I’m using the script in an Angular project, as seen in a snippet from my `angular.json` file:

 ```json5
 {